VlinderSoftware/securitylayer/README.md

 There are also binary packages for Boost.
 Find the one that suits you.
 You'll also need [CMake](https://cmake.org/).

-# Make sure you know where Boost is
+1. Make sure you know where Boost is
-# Make sure you know where libsodium is
+2. Make sure you know where OpenSSL is
-# Start the CMake GUI
+3. Start the CMake GUI
-# Configure
+4. Configure
-# Fill in the locations of libsodium and Boost
+5. Fill in the locations of OpenSSL and Boost
-# Configure and Generate
+6. Configure and Generate